Enhancing the sensitivity and selectivity of pyrene-based sensors for detection of small gaseous molecules via destructive quantum interference: Computational details

-In the following, we consider molecular junctions where a pyrene core is connected to Au electrodes via propynylbenzene linkers terminated with thiol anchor groups, in two different configurations, denoted as meta and para, as shown Fig.~\ref{fig:structure}.
+In the following, we consider molecular junctions where a pyrene core is connected to Au electrodes via propynylbenzene linkers terminated with thiol anchor groups, in two different configurations.
+We denote a configuration as \emph{meta} or \emph{para}, depending whether it exhibits destructive (DQI) or constructive (CQI) interference.~\cite{sengul2021electrode} A detailed representation of the single-molecule junctions is shown Fig.~\ref{fig:structure}.
 The adsorbates are placed in the vicinity of the pyrene carbon atom, which bonds to the left linker, either on top of the carbon atom (T configuration), on the bond with the neighbouring carbon atom (B configuration), or in the center of the corresponding benzene ring (C configuration).
 Besides different placements, we also consider different orientations of the adsorbates, which can either face with its ``legs" (i.e., the hydrogen or, in the case of NO$_2$, the oxygen atoms) away from (up configuration, $u$) or towards (down configuration, $d$) the pyrene core.
 In the case of H$_2$O, we also consider a specific configuration (vertical, $v$) in which the molecule is oriented with one leg towards the junction, while the other one is parallel to the pyrene plane.
 Those orientations have been identified as the most stable ones for adsorption on graphene.~\cite{leenaerts2008adsorption,hamada2012adsorption,leenaerts2009water,leenaerts2009adsorption} An overview of the adsorption positions and orientations is shown in Figs.~\ref{fig:position} and \ref{fig:pyrene-positions}.
-For each configuration, we perform a structural optimization of the pyrene molecule (including the linkers) and the adsorbate in gas phase until the Hellmann–Feynman forces were below $0.05$~eV/\AA.
+For each configuration, we perform a structural optimization of the pyrene molecule (including the linkers) and the adsorbate in gas phase until the Hellmann-Feynman forces were below $0.05$~eV/\AA.
 The equilibrium distance is defined as the distance between the pyrene adsorption position and the N or O atoms of H$_2$O, NH$_3$, and NO$_2$, and the adsorption energy E$_a$ is calculated as follows: